-I had a Pap smear recently, and my doctor said the results showed cervical dysplasia.
+I had a Pap test recently, and my doctor said the results showed cervical dysplasia.
 What does that mean?
 Is it cancer?

 Answers from Shannon K. Laughlin-Tommaso, M.D.